Hand-Picked Daily GUN DEALS

 If you’re left-handed, you’re probably already used to conforming to a mostly right-handed world, and you may find it’s easier to do.

-Some shooters report that they can train their eyes to switch dominance.
-The eye itself can compensate and switch dominance when forced to.
+Some shooters can train their eyes to switch dominance.
+The eye itself can compensate and switch dominance if forced to.

-For example, Mike Pannone lost his eye in the line of duty and can still outshoot all of us.
+For example, Mike Pannone lost his eye in the line of duty and can still outshoot most people.

 Mike Pannone